HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

    * **HISPLAYER_ERROR_PLAYBACK_DURATION_LIMIT_REACHED** (no function on this)
    * **HISPLAYER_ERROR_PLATFORM_NOT_REGISTERED** (no function on this)
    * **HISPLAYER_ERROR_NETWORK_FAILED**

+ * **public enum LogLevel**: The current logging level to filter which log messages are output.
+   * DEBUG (Level 0): Logs messages useful for debugging and troubleshooting purposes, typically only visible during development.
+   * INFO (Level 1): Provides general informational messages about the application’s execution.
+   * WARNING (Level 2): Indicates potential issues or situations that may require attention.
+   * ERROR (Level 3): Indicates critical errors that may prevent the application from functioning correctly.
+   * NONE (Level 4): No log messages will appear.

 * **public struct HISPlayerEventInfo**: The information of the triggered event.
    * **public HISPlayerEvent eventType**: The type of the event triggered.